Science of Spirituality: Overview

 The new Science of Spirituality International Meditation Center, located in Lisle, Illinois was inaugurated in July 2018.
-The event was attended by thousands of visitors from over thirty different countries.
+The event was attended by thousands of visitors from over thirty countries.
 Situated on 9 acres of land, the building, in both form and function, embodies the message of peace, community and universality.
 The official ribbon cutting ceremony took place in front of the “Meditator” statue on the reflecting pool at the front entrance to the Center.
 Helping Rajinder Singh cut the gold ribbon, were representatives from the US Congress as well as mayors from the Village of Lisle and the City of Wheaton.
 Also present among the 60-member delegation of dignitaries, were representatives from Gensler and Skender, the architectural firm and contractors respectively, that helped bring the vision of the Center to life.

 Science of Spirituality focuses on global peace and human unity through meditation.

 Organization

 The organization is dedicated to spirituality, peace, and service to humanity.
 Science of Spirituality (SOS) organizes and facilitates seminars, talks, classes, and programs and provides a setting where people from around the world can learn to meditate.